 One interesting aspect of the pandemic’s impact on economies worldwide is that the financial markets, and equity markets in particular, have not stagnated.
-Rather, with most – if not all – central governments taking proactive measures to support their economies, and central banks lowering interest rates to allow more funds to flow through to the economy, stock exchanges and private equity markets are booming in many countries.
+Rather, with most – if not all – central governments taking proactive measures to support their economies and central banks lowering interest rates to allow more funds to flow through to the economy, stock exchanges and private equity markets boomed in many countries.

-The enterprises struggling most in the face of the pandemic are small and medium-sized enterprises (SMEs).
-According to 2016 statistics, 3.57 million SMEs were operating in Japan – a number higher than most other countries in the world.
-When looking at SMEs that have received funding support for the pandemic, given that the grace periods for taxes and social security premiums that began being offered in 2020 have lapsed as a general rule, SMEs for which funding is tight will need to begin workouts in the not-too-distant future, owing to the need to resume paying taxes and public duties.
+The enterprises struggling most in the face of the pandemic were small and medium-sized enterprises (SMEs).
+According to 2016 statistics, 3.57 million SMEs were operating in Japan – more than most other countries in the world.
+When looking at SMEs that have obtained interest-free and unsecured loans backed by government guarantees or other government support offered during the pandemic, given that the repayment of most loans will be due shortly and other government support has been lessening, SMEs for which funding is tight are currently in need of workouts or will need to begin workouts in the near future.

-However, difficulties associated with making those payments continue to arise because the business base is still being affected by the pandemic; the sales, cash and revenue flows of SMEs have fallen, and it will continue to be difficult for those enterprises to come up with the funds required to restructure and to establish the workout plans required to come up with the funds to finance restructuring.
-It may be necessary to adopt more drastic revitalisation measures – as opposed to earlier stage workouts – to assist enterprises that cannot gain access to extended grace periods, other rescheduling or other sources of financing before the economy returns to its normal state.
-The measures may include severe options, such as liquidating the corporation, transferring a company’s business to a sponsor, offloading any remaining debt and closing businesses.
-It could well be that the use of rule-based workout initiatives will be a ‘last ditch’ effort to avoid the final option of liquidation.
+However, difficulties associated with making those payments continue to arise because the business base has been affected by the pandemic or the after-effects thereof; the sales, cash and revenue flows of SMEs have not fully recovered, and it will continue to be difficult for them to come up with the funds and establish the workout plans required to finance restructuring.
+It may be necessary to adopt more drastic revitalisation measures rather than early-stage workouts.
+Measures may include severe options, such as liquidating the corporation, transferring a company’s business to a sponsor, offloading any remaining debt and closing businesses.
+It could well be that the use of rule-based workout initiatives will present a last-ditch effort to avoid the final option of liquidation.

 Turnaround programmes for SME vitalisation

-In March 2022, the Ministry of Economy, Trade and Industry, in collaboration with the Financial Services Agency and the Ministry of Finance, formulated the SME Vitalisation Package to develop comprehensive support measures to improve profitability, revitalise and allow rechallenges by SMEs suffering from increasing debt and continue liquidity support for SMEs.
+In March 2022, the Ministry of Economy, Trade and Industry, in collaboration with the Financial Services Agency and the Ministry of Finance, formulated the SME Vitalisation Package to develop comprehensive support measures to improve profitability for, revitalise and allow rechallenges by SMEs suffering from increasing debt, and to continue liquidity support for SMEs.
+This includes:

-Out-of-court workouts based on guidelines for business turnarounds of SMEs are procedures aimed at facilitating the smooth business rehabilitation of SMEs by granting grace periods to repay debts (mainly financial debts) and debt reductions and exemptions, etc, for SME debtors experiencing difficult business conditions, based on agreements between SMEs that are debtors and financial creditors (non-financial creditors such as bondholders or trade creditors can also be included, but that is not the anticipated norm), not through in-court insolvency proceedings, namely bankruptcy proceedings, civil rehabilitation proceedings, corporate reorganisation proceedings or special liquidation proceedings.
+Out-of-court workouts based on guidelines for business turnaround of SMEs are procedures aimed at facilitating the smooth business rehabilitation of SMEs by granting grace periods to repay debts (mainly financial debts) and debt reductions and exemptions, etc, for SME debtors experiencing difficult business conditions, based on agreements between SMEs that are debtors and financial creditors (non-financial creditors such as bondholders or trade creditors can also be included, but that is not the anticipated norm), not through in-court insolvency proceedings (ie, bankruptcy proceedings, civil rehabilitation proceedings, corporate reorganisation proceedings or special liquidation proceedings).

-In considering the availability of this procedure, SMEs will select candidates for ‘support experts’ (experts such as lawyers and certified public accountants who have obtained qualified accreditation) who are third-party experts, and notify major creditors that they are considering an out-of-court workout based on guidelines for business turnarounds of SMEs; at the same time, SMEs will obtain consent from all major creditors, initially only for the appointment of third-party support experts.
-After requesting a temporary suspension of loan repayments to the target creditors, SMEs, with the support of a third-party support expert, will formulate a business revitalisation plan that must address the following items:
+In considering the availability of this procedure, SMEs will select candidates to be third-party support experts (ie, lawyers and certified public accountants who have obtained qualified accreditations) and notify major creditors that they are considering an out-of-court workout based on guidelines for business turnaround of SMEs.
+At the same time, SMEs will obtain consent from all major creditors, initially only for the appointment of third-party support experts.
+After requesting a temporary suspension of loan repayments to the target creditors, SMEs, with the support of a third-party support expert, will formulate a business revitalisation plan that must address:

 - ways or measures by which to resolve substantial excess debt within five years;

-- ways or measuress by which to ensure ordinary income will be converted into a surplus within three years;
+- ways or measures by which to ensure ordinary income will be converted into a surplus within three years;

-- the business revitalisation plan must result in the cash flow ratio of interest-bearing debt in the final year of the plan being 10 times or less; and
+- the business revitalisation plan, which must result in the cash flow ratio of interest- bearing debt in the final year of the plan being 10 times or less; and

 - shareholder responsibilities (but only if the debtor SME is to call for a debt reduction and exemptions), management responsibilities and a policy for liquidating warranty liabilities when guaranteed by management.